bimdata/javascript-api-client/docs/ModelApi.md

 ## updateBuilding

-> Building updateBuilding(cloudPk, modelPk, projectPk, uuid)
+> Building updateBuilding(cloudPk, modelPk, projectPk, uuid, opts)

 Update some fields of a building